YOUR QUESTIONS ABOUT ENVELOPES ANSWERED HERE

 A gusset envelope is an envelope that has expanding sides to allow more capacity.
 Gusset envelopes are often used for mailing brochures and thick documents.

-A pocket envelope has an opening on the short edge of the envelope, like the pic below:
+A pocket envelope has an opening on the short edge of the envelope.

-A wallet envelope has an opening on the longer edge of the envelope, like the photo below:
+A wallet envelope has an opening on the longer edge of the envelope.

 A banker envelope has a triangular flap to close.
 This is often found on Greeting Envelopes.

 Yes, you can print on coloured envelopes.
 It is recommended to print only black however, as coloured printing is unpredictable when it mixes with the colour of the envelope.
-Printing black on top of coloured envelopes is very effective – see below as an example, or go to our Printed Envelopes page for more examples.
+Printing black on top of coloured envelopes is very effective – see our Printed Envelopes page for more examples.

 Foil block printing, also called hot foil printing or foil stamping, is when metallic or pigmented foil is hot pressed onto paper to leave the design of the dye on the paper.
 This gives a very stylish and luxurious result.
 If you’re interested in foil printing on envelopes call us on 01273 486026 for more info.